There are many benefits of meditation for loneliness.

 - Now notice that one of the feelings that exists in your mind is the feeling of loneliness.
 Can you sense this feeling inside you?
 Observe it.
 Notice how it feels.
 Don’t let yourself sink into it.
 Don’t be affected by it.
 Just observe it.

 - Now remind yourself that it is just a feeling.
 Nothing more.
 The feeling of loneliness is just an emotion.
 It isn’t a “real thing”.
 It is simply a mental state.

 - Notice how at times that feeling of loneliness comes and goes.
 Like a wave on the shore, sometimes it comes up close, and other times it fades into the distance.
 Notice its undulating state.
 Notice how when it comes, it also goes.
 This is normal and natural.
 Emotions come and go, but we tend to dwell on them.
 Do not dwell.
 Instead, let the feeling come, observe it coming, and then let it go and observe it going.
 This will teach you to be less reactive to the feeling of loneliness.

 - Now recite the mantra, “This is just a feeling, nothing more”.
 Recite this 108 times while meditating.
 This will train your mind to understand that loneliness is just a feeling, an emotion.
 It doesn’t reflect you.
 It doesn’t mean anything.
 It is just an emotion.

 What this meditation for loneliness will do for you

 With this exercise, we have gained an understanding of the emotion behind loneliness.

-Loneliness causes us to feel disconnected, unsupported, purposeless, and trapped.
-And because of this it can have serious affects on our mental health.
+Loneliness causes us to feel disconnected, unsupported, purposeless and trapped.
+And because of this, it can have serious effects on our mental health.
 But the meditation above will help you to stop being so affected by the emotion, and this will reduce the symptoms of loneliness.

 Some of the mental health effects of loneliness include [source]: